History

 The AUPO Fellowship Compliance Committee (FCC) was created in 2005 to provide training requirements for ophthalmology fellowships.
 It offers educational standards, protection of the public, institutions, and trainees, accountability and enforcement.
 To date, six ophthalmic subspecialties, supported by eight ophthalmic subspecialty societies, voluntarily participate in the compliance program.
 The FCC represents a major achievement of AUPO.
 A one-time loan from AAO, which was later forgiven, and a contribution from The Cornea Society facilitated the start-up.
 Funding for this important program is derived from three sources: the programs themselves, the subspecialty societies, and the Central Application Service (CAS) which was created by AUPO for fellows.
 The CAS was extremely important in and of itself because it made the fellowship application process so much more efficient and friendly for the applicants by requiring one, rather than multiple, applications.

 For years, AUPO communicated with the membership through its print periodical, News & Views.
-Perceiving the need for enhanced and open communication of articles important to the AUPO constituency, the Board announced a cooperative agreement with Thieme Medical Publisher, Inc., to produce an online journal - Journal of Academic Ophthalmology (JAO) – in 2017.
+The scope of News & Views expanded steadily and was made available electronically.
+In 2024, the periodical was rebranded as Eyes on AUPO with a greater emphasis on member activities, achievements, and opinions.
+Perceiving the need for enhanced and open communication of scholarship important to the AUPO constituency, the Board announced a cooperative agreement with Thieme Medical Publisher, Inc., to produce an online journal - Journal of Academic Ophthalmology (JAO) - in 2017.
+The number of articles published has expanded rapidly and JAO is now self-published by AUPO, listed on the Directory of Open Access Journals (DOAJ) and, as of 2023, has been indexed in PubMed

 Conclusion